AdamGordonNY/DevTodayAdamsVersion/README.md

 ## 🌐 Demo

-Here is a working live demo: https://adam-gordon.info/posts
+Here is a working live demo: <https://adam-gordon.info/posts>

 ## 📝 Description

 DevToday is a content creation platform for developers.
 It offers a feed of dev news, podcasts, and events, keeping you up-to-date with the latest tech.
 It has interactive features like podcast audio playback, meetup maps, and more.
 You can think of it as the go-to developer community hub.

 - Motivation: To test my skills and put together a user friendly, developer focused social media site.
-- Why I Built This Project: Alot of "Developer" social media is scattered, I wanted to centralize it.
+- Why I Built This Project: A lot of "developer" social media is scattered; I wanted to centralize it.
 - Problem Solved: Developers can arrange to meetup, record podcasts/audio to share informaation across multiple modes of communication, or just post.
-- What I Learned: With a business like attitude and a good team even of small size, when working together and being humble and open to feedback, as well as accountable to each other, it is possible to put together a comprehensive site with complex features such as the site-wide audio player that doesn't shut off when you navigate away from the page, having a seperate socket.io server to handle instant updates and enable live communication and notification.
-Designing for mobile first is the best way to go in this era, and taking that approach makes designing for regular and larger screens easier.
-Framer motion is best used to enhance an already crisp and functional layout, and things like color pallette, spacing, and other UX design "yes's" can make a good website great, or make a good website bad depending on whether you follow proven UX patterns.
-I also learned how to use Prisma and PostgresQL with typescript and zod to easy type and validate incoming and outgoing data.
-Using relative/absolute combos with flexboxes can help scale images while maintaining the desired look of the site.
+ - What I Learned: With a business-like attitude and a good team (even a small one), when collaborating while staying humble, open to feedback, and accountable, it's possible to build a comprehensive site with complex features (e.g., a site-wide audio player that persists across navigation, a separate `socket.io` service for instant updates, live communication, and notifications).
+Designing mobile-first simplifies scaling to larger screens.
+Framer Motion works best as a progressive enhancement on a solid layout; fundamentals like color palette, spacing, and consistent UX patterns make or break quality.
+I also refined skills using a modern TypeScript-friendly ORM, PostgreSQL, TypeScript, and `zod` for typed validation.
+Thoughtful layout techniques (relative/absolute positioning plus modern flex utilities) help scale images while preserving intent.

 ## ✨ Features